mknparreira/gorten/README.md

 You can customize the RabbitMQ setup using environment variables:

 RABBITMQ_USER: Username for the RabbitMQ admin user (default: rabbitmq_admin).

 RABBITMQ_PASSWORD: Password for the RabbitMQ admin user (default: my_password).

 RABBITMQ_HOST: Hostname for RabbitMQ (default: localhost).

 RABBITMQ_PORT: Management API port (default: 15672).

+WAIT_TIME: (default:10)

-To override these defaults, you can set the environment variables in your docker-compose.yml or .env file.
+To override these defaults, you can set the environment variables in your .env file.

 # 3. MongoDB Installation